Jeffrey D. Suh MD

 - Septal branch of the superior labial artery (from the facial artery)

 Approximately 5% to 10% of epistaxis is estimated to arise from the posterior nasal cavity, in an area known as Woodruff’s plexus.
-Woodruff's plexus is located over the posterior middle turbinate and is primarily made up of anastamoses of branches of the internal maxillary artery, namely, the posterior nasal, sphenopalatine, and ascending pharyngeal arteries.
+Woodruff's plexus is located over the posterior middle turbinate and is primarily made up of connection of branches of the internal maxillary artery, namely, the posterior nasal, sphenopalatine, and ascending pharyngeal arteries.
 Posterior bleeds usually originate from the lateral wall and more rarely from the nasal septum.

 Figure 1: Endoscopic View of the Anterior Ethmoid Artery.
 Image courtesy of Drs.
 Alexander Chiu, MD and James N. Palmer, MD.